Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt2-escalation.md

 Allison made a tired noise and turned away from him to make some work for herself refilling their coffees.
 She felt Xiù press a palm to her back and rub softly.

-"Guys...you gotta consider that maybe leaving him behind was the right call," Kevin suggested after a moment.
+"Guys... you gotta consider that maybe leaving him behind was the right call," Kevin suggested after a moment.

 "It was," Allison said, turning to face him again.
 "We *know* it was."